ntnon/FIND-A-PEP/README.md

 - [X] color distinction between "PEP" and "not PEP"
 - [X] Improved rendering for suggestions and adapted to new datastructure

+v3.3
-- [ ] animated loading icon / loading icon
+- [X] animated loading icon / loading icon

-# Boot project
-1) navigate to the project folder
-2) 'npm run start'
+- [X] improved color pallette
+- [X] filtered out unecessary data in rendering.
+The data excess data is still viewable from the raw data display, but is not rendered as a pep-block
+- [X] clickable summary for companies -> click to reveal information about company.
+- [X] under results, companies are now rendered as blocks containing the name of the company
+- [X] General restructuring and finishing touches on the sizes of the

 # Comments